 These tiny parasites irritate your snake’s stomach and gut.
-And while they’re small, they do as a sum total reduce the available space for food in your snake’s belly.
-These two factors combine to cause chronic vomiting/regurgitation.
+While they’re small, they do as a sum total to reduce the available space for food in your snake’s stomach.
+These two factors combine to cause chronic vomiting.

-In reptiles, snakes included, cryptosporidiosis can be fatal.
-It stops a snake from eating, and absorbing the nutrients of anything it does eat.
+In snakes, cryptosporidiosis can be fatal.
+It stops a snake from eating and absorbing the nutrients from anything that it does eat.

 Snakes are vulnerable creatures.
 They only have two means to defend themselves.
 The most obvious is their bite.
 When a snake is eating, it can’t use its fangs to protect itself.

 To counter this problem, snakes use their regurgitation reflex.
-When a snake is eating and it’s disturbed, it will regurgitate their food quickly and try to get away.
-This may not work, but it works more frequently than trying to escape with a huge lump in its throat or belly.
+When a snake is eating and it’s disturbed, it will regurgitate its food quickly and try to escape.
+This may not work, but it works more frequently than trying to escape with a huge lump in its throat or stomach.

-This often occurs in the wild.
-But it can happen in captivity too.
-If you disturb your snake, for example by trying to handle it while it’s digesting, it may regurgitate.
+This often occurs in the wild, but can happen in captivity.
+If you disturb your corn snake by handling it while it’s digesting food, it may regurgitate.

-You may take every possible step to avoid disturbing your snake after eating.
-But it may still regurgitate its food.
+You may take every step to avoid disturbing your corn snake after eating.
+But your corn snake may still regurgitate its food.
 The issue may not be due to you, but other aspects of the snake’s environment.

 - The lack of a hide.
 Snakes should have a minimum of two hides

-- The lack of enrichment like leaves and branches that a snake can hide underneath
+- The lack of enrichment, like leaves and branches

 - Having clear cage walls on each side

 - Not having the right kind of substrate